Everything you need to know about Andrew Lloyd Webber’s 'The Phantom of the Opera' in London

 Challenging the Phantom for her affections, Christine is eventually kept hostage in an underground lair.
 Forced to live below the Paris Opera House, she eventually goes on to star as the lead role in an opera.
 But, as she takes her curtain call, an epic disaster brings down the house, quite literally.

 She's forever haunted by the Phantom, but can Christine escape a potentially fatal situation?
-You'll have to watch The Phantom of the Opera at Her Majesty's Theatre to find out.
+You'll have to watch The Phantom of the Opera at His Majesty's Theatre to find out.

 When did Andrew Lloyd Webber's The Phantom of the Opera premiere?